IhabMohamed/GP-MPPI/README.md

 If you find this code useful in your research, please cite:

-Mohamed, Ihab S., Mahmoud Ali, and Lantao Liu.
+Ihab S. Mohamed, Mahmoud Ali, and Lantao Liu.
 "GP-guided MPPI for Efficient Navigation in Complex Unknown Cluttered Environments."
 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2023.

 Paper: [https://arxiv.org/abs/2306.12369](https://arxiv.org/abs/2307.04019)